-We picked the BMO Preferred Rate MasterCard as one of the best credit card in Canada for 2017.
+We picked the BMO Preferred Rate MasterCard as one of the best credit cards in Canada for 2017.
 It offers a single low interest rate across the board of 11.99% on purchases, cash advances, and balance transfers, so there’s no confusion as to how much interest you’re paying on different transactions.
 The card’s annual fee is $20, which is currently the cheapest among low interest credit cards in Canada.

 You may have noticed that several low interest credit cards offer promotional rock-bottom interest rates on balance transfers (usually for the first six months to a year).
 But after that period ends, that rate tends to skyrocket up to 21.99%.
 If you’re looking for a balance transfer credit card but won’t be able to pay off your debt within the six-month period, the BMO Preferred Rate MasterCard is a more even-keeled option.
 However, keep in mind: if you don’t make your minimum monthly payment, your interest rate will jump to 16.9%, and will remain in effect for six months.